webplatform/docs/css/properties/margin-bottom/index.md

 {{API_Name}}
 {{Summary_Section|Sets the bottom margin of an element.

-Margin-bottom clears an area below an element (outside the border).
-The margin does not have a background color, and is completely transparent.
+Margin-bottom creates space outside the outer edge of an element (beyond the bottom border).
+Margins are transparent.
 }}
 {{CSS Property
 |Initial value=0